Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 If I didn’t know better, I’d think that this photo was taken in Thailand — specifically, the Andaman Coast, where masses of limestone rise out of the sea.
 Well, it’s just a part of the Oregon coast.
 It may not have Thailand’s weather — nor people selling cans of beer on the beach for the equivalent of one dollar — but the coast has an extraordinary beauty that would be amazing to photograph.

-We definitely have plans to spend time further inland — especially Portland — and going to the coast would be a diversion.
+I definitely have plans to spend time further inland — especially Portland — and going to the coast would be a diversion.
 But I think it would absolutely be worth it.